vborincenturion/feeds/README.md

 # FEEDS: Food wastE biopEptiDe claSsifier: from genome to function

-FEEDS is a tool that takes in a bacteria genome, predicted proteins of yeast genomes, and protein substrate FASTA files to predict the presence of biologically active peptides in food waste.
+FEEDS is a tool that takes in a bacteria genome and predicted proteins of yeast genomes to classify the secreted protease profile.
+It also digests protein substrate sequences to predict peptides.
 This tool is useful for identifying potential bioactive compounds in food waste and discovering novel applications for waste management.

 ## Install